ksu-hmi/Benchmark-Datasets-for-MIMIC-3/README.md

  1. With those packages installed, the script "python -m mimic3benchmark.scripts.extract_subjects {PATH TO MIMIC-III CSVs} data/root/" was run again.
 This time, our error message was that "YAML" could not be found.
  1. I researched YAML to find out what this was.
  1. I used IDLE to open the extracts_subjects.py file to see where YAML was used in the code and found it so YAML was installed via pip at the CMD prompt as were the previous two packages.
  1. The script in Step 2 was run again.
-This time, the script appeared to run until I received another error message saying there was no output location for the results.
-I ran the same script from the Anaconda prompt and received the same error.
+This time, the script appeared to run until I received another error message "extract_subjects.py: error: the following arguments are required: output_path".
+Switching to the Anaconda command prompt produced the same error.